NIOSH Lifting Equation Walkthrough Skip to main content

 HM = 10 / H

 Where H is measured in inches.
-H is clamped to a minimum of 10 inches (HM = 1.0) and a maximum of 25 inches (HM = 0.4).
-If H exceeds 25 inches, the task exceeds NIOSH limits and the equation does not apply.
+H is bounded to a minimum of 10 inches (HM = 1.0) and a maximum of 25 inches (HM = 0.4) in this local screen.
+Tasks outside the RNLE assumptions need source review rather than blind clamping.

-Measuring H in the field: stand at the lift origin, measure the horizontal distance from the midpoint of a line connecting the inner ankle bones to the midpoint of the hand grasps on the load.
-For bulky objects, H is driven by the object depth plus the body clearance needed.
+Measuring H in the field: stand at the lift origin and measure the horizontal distance from the midpoint of a line connecting the inner ankle bones to the midpoint of the hand grasps on the load.
+For bulky objects, H is driven by object depth plus the body clearance needed.

 The Vertical Multiplier (VM) accounts for the height of the hands at the origin of the lift: